Sheridan Recognized for Excellence in Research Communications

 More information on Brantwood.

-Pictured top right (from left to right): Christopher Walters, Director of Communications, SSHRC, Christine Szustaczek, Director of Communications at Sheridan, Michael Rubinoff, Associate Dean of Visual and Performing Arts at Sheridan, founder of the Canadian Music Theatre Project and producer of Brantwood
+Pictured top (from left to right): Christopher Walters, Director of Communications, SSHRC, Christine Szustaczek, Director of Communications at Sheridan, Michael Rubinoff, Associate Dean of Visual and Performing Arts at Sheridan, founder of the Canadian Music Theatre Project and producer of Brantwood